-Nonfarm employment estimates for New York State and metropolitan areas from April 2011-December 2012 from the monthly Current Employment Statistics (CES) survey were revised as part of the annual benchmarking process, and will be released on the New York State Department of Labor web site on March 7, 2013.
-Some statewide and sub-state area data prior to April 2011 were also revised in order to eliminate series breaks.
+Nonfarm employment estimates for New York State and metropolitan areas from April 2018-December 2019 from the monthly Current Employment Statistics (CES) survey were revised as part of the annual benchmarking process, and released on the New York State Department of Labor web site on March 12, 2020.
+Some statewide and sub-state area employment data prior to April 2018 were also revised in order to eliminate series breaks.

 Employment estimates for New York State and metropolitan areas are made following sampling procedures and methodologies approved by the U.S. Bureau of Labor Statistics (BLS).
 Industry employment estimates for counties outside of metropolitan areas (called “minor areas”) are based on a historical trend methodology.
 BLS regulations require that minor area estimates be presented separately from estimates for New York State and metropolitan areas.

 Questions regarding the revised employment estimates should be directed to your local labor market analyst.

 Nonfarm employment estimates--by place of work--provide the most up-to-date employment estimates available by industry.
 Estimates are based on the monthly Current Employment Statistics (CES) survey of over 18,000 businesses, which uses probability sampling methodology and is based on the NAICS classification system.
 Industry employment figures are available for New York State, metropolitan areas and counties outside of metropolitan areas.
 Current estimates are developed and distributed monthly.
 Historic NAICS-based employment data for major areas are available back to 1990.